 Limitations

 One limitation for this study was that the observed PTC was based on trials that always began with walking and progressed to running.
 Considering there may be a hysteresis effect (i.e., running to walking may yield a different PTC), future research should incorporate protocols that include running to walking transitions as well as walking to running transitions.
 Also, the logistic regression model reports the value at which there is a 50% chance that the individual is walking, and a 50% chance that the individual is running.
 For researchers wishing to perform analyses of running behavior from a more conservative approach (i.e., maximizing true positives while risking increasing false negatives), they may choose to shift the cadence value upwards to select a higher probability of running.
 These choices can be easily assessed qualitatively using the R Shiny app (Location).
 Finally, while the goal of this R Shiny app is for application of accelerometers in free living settings, the model has been developed using directly observed steps in a laboratory setting.
 As such, the model we report herein should also be tested using accelerometer-based step data and in a free-living setting.
 It should also be noted that this study’s model treats all of the included variables as linear variables.
-We recognize that non-linear relationships or interactions could occur between components.
-However, we ultimately chose to build the model using linear relationships because 1) linearity helps optimize model interpretation, and 2) including non-linearities and interactions for our analysis did not improve the model accuracy.
-Finally, an assumption of logistic regression is that all observations are independent of each other.
+We recognize that non-linear relationships or interactions could occur between components, but these terms were deemed insignificant when included in the model. y Finally, an assumption of logistic regression is that all observations are independent of each other.
 Our analysis included two observations for each individual.
 However, the reason for this independence assumption is to avoid the influence of one individual’s observation on any other individual’s performance, and this undue influence did not occur based on our study design.

 Conclusion